 SA2 would like to inform RAN2, RAN3 and RAN that SA2 is progressing the Rel-19 FS_UAS_Ph3 study (SID: SP-231801) and had identified 6 solutions for Key Issue#3 "Support of No Transmit Zones" as documented in TR 23.700-59v0.4.0 "Study on architecture enhancements of UAS, UAV and UAM; Phase 3" (https://portal.3gpp.org/desktopmodules/Specifications/SpecificationDetails.aspx?specificationId=4253).

 SA2 agreed to capture some of the interim conclusions from end to end system perspective for Key Issue#3 "Support of No Transmit Zones" in clause 8.3 of TR 23.700-59 that aligns with ECC ruling and feedback received from ETSI TC MSG/ TFES.
+The Interim conclusions may have RAN impacts.

-Among the solutions documented in SA2 TR, solutions #7, #9, #16, #17, etc may rely on/identify potential RAN impacts.
-The Interim conclusions as well as parts of some of the solutions have potential RAN impacts.
+Among the solutions documented but not yet concluded in SA2 TR, solutions #7, #9, #16, #17, etc. may rely on or identify potential RAN impacts.

 SA2 understands from RAN response that RAN WGs have not made any decisions regarding RAN work, if any, for Rel-19.